 About Project LEAD

-The Chamber’s leadership program, Project LEAD, began its 32nd year on September 11, 2019 at the Hoard Historical Museum, followed by monthly sessions at area companies and organizations with the goal of planning, fundraising, and ultimately implementing their chosen project.
+The Chamber’s leadership program, Project LEAD, will begin its 33rd year on September 8, followed by monthly sessions at area companies and organizations with the goal of planning, fundraising, and ultimately implementing their chosen project.
 Project LEAD participants are introduced to the leadership of the area’s largest employers, while learning the inner workings of what makes the community function.
-Facilitated by Dr. Mike Bender of Bender, Kind & Stafford, DDS; the program strives to build future leaders with a desire to serve the community, so participants also determine a project that addresses a local issue or concern.
+Facilitated by Ryan Hill of Cloute Inc.; the program strives to build future leaders with a desire to serve the community, so participants also determine a project that addresses a local issue or concern.

 Project LEAD XXXIII - Project Explanation